Level of Study

 No aids are permitted in the school exam.

-The exam is marked in the grade scale A-F, where F is a fail.
+The exam is marked on the grade scale A-F, where F is a fail.

 The reading list is comprised of general topics in modern English linguistics.
-The reading list will be available by 1 June for the Autumn semester, and 1 December for the Spring Semester.
+The reading list will be available by 1 December for the Spring Semester.

 The teaching is evaluated in accordance with the quality control system of the University of Bergen.